Hellisotherpeople/CX_DB8/README.md

 ## Install Instructions

-1. ~~Procure a Laptop with modern Linux install (say Ubuntu, but I developed this with Manjaro) either on baremetal or in a VM (Virtualbox is what I used ).
-Linux is free and has the same backend architecture (unix) as MacOS so if you're used to MacOS Linux isn't totally alien.
+~~1.
+Procure a Laptop with modern Linux install (say Ubuntu, but I developed this with Manjaro) either on baremetal or in a VM (Virtualbox is what I used ).
+Linux is free and has the same backend architecture (unix) as MacOS so if you're used to MacOS Linux isn't totally alien. ~~
 Works on any OS!
 Windows IS supported!

-2. Confirm that you have Python 3.6+ (Should come preinstalled in a modern Linux install).
+2. Confirm that you have Python 3.6+ (Should come preinstalled in a modern Linux install, may need to install on Windows).
 Open a terminal and Type "python" or "python3" (if python2 comes up), and take note of which version of Python 3 you have.

 3. Confirm that you have "pip" (The python package manager). usually a simple "pip" or "pip3" will confirm if you have it or not.
 If this is not present, it can be installed via apt-get (for ubuntu users)